 - does not owe a refund on a Pell Grant, Perkins Loan or SEOG;

-The Financial Aid Office will determine eligibility once the office has received the Application for Financial Aid and the FAFSA (see details below).
+The Financial Aid Office will determine aid eligibility once the office has received the student's FAFSA and all required supporting documents (see details below).

 How to Apply